Scolopsis bilineata

 Scolopsis bilineata, the two-lined monocle bream, bridled monocle bream, bridled spinecheek, double-lined coral bream or yellow-finned spine-cheek, is a species of marine ray-finned fish belonging to the family Nemipteridae, the threadfin breams.
-This species is found in the Indian and Western Pacific Oceans.
+This species is found in the Indian and western Pacific Oceans.

 Taxonomy

-Scolopsis bilineata was first formally described as Anthias bilineatus by the German physician and naturalist Marcus Elieser Bloch in 1793 with its type locality given as Japan.
-The 5th edition of Fishes of the World classifies the genus Scolopsis within the family Nemipteridae which it places in the order Spariformes.
+Scolopsis bilineata was first formally described as Anthias bilineatus by the German physician and naturalist Marcus Elieser Bloch in 1793; the type locality was given as Japan.

 Etymology

-Scolopsis bilineata has the specific name bilineata which means "two lined", a reference to its the two curved, parallel dark stripes on the head of adults.
+The specific name bilineata is Latin for "two lined"; it is a reference to the two curved, parallel dark stripes on the head of adults.